 You can read more on Athena SWAN at the following link:

-To view our Athena SWAN bronze application and action plan:
+To view our Athena SWAN silver application and action plan:

 Athena SWAN at the University of York: